-• May have daytime room study hall if GPA is 3.0 (2.33) or above
+- ◆ All new students will be assigned to a daytime Study Hall in the Media Center through the first Progress Report. - ◆ After the first Progress Report, all students may have daytime room study hall if GPA is 3.0 or above. - Evening study hall will be in dorms unless the student is: - 1) On Academic Probation - 2) In Evening Classroom Study Hall Supported (ECSH-S) - 3) Requested by parents or Dormparents to be in something other than room study - ◆ Study Hall begins at 8:00 p.m. and lasts until 9:30 p.m. - ◆ Cell phones are collected in the dorms before study hall and returned to the student after study hall ends.
+Each student should have his cell phone turned in at least 5 minutes before study hall begins, or before he departs the dorm for Evening Supported Study Hall (ESSH) in Stolz Hall.
+If the cell phone is not turned in to the dorm, it'll be collected by the study hall proctor in ESSH. - ◆ Students (not including seniors) should have their doors propped open 5 minutes in advance of study hall and should be seated at their desks accessing school-related material on their computer and desktop.
+Students are not allowed to study in bed or in any other part of the room away from their chair or desk.

-- Evening study hall will be in dorms unless the student is: - 1) On Academic Probation - 2) In Evening Classroom Study Hall Supported (ECSH-S) - 3) Requested by parents or Dormparents to be in something other than room study - Study Hall begins at 8:00 p.m. and lasts until 9:30 p.m. - ♦ Cell phones are collected in the dorms before study hall and returned to the student after study hall ends.
-Each student should have his cell phone turned in at least 5 minutes before study hall begins, or before he departs the dorm for Evening Classroom Study Hall.
-If the cell phone is not turned in to the dorm, it'll be collected by the study hall proctor in Wetmore study hall. - Students (not including seniors) should have their doors propped open 5 minutes in advance of study hall and should be seated at their desks accessing school-related material on their computer and desktop.
-Students are not allowed to study in bed or in any other part of the room away from their chair or desk. - Seniors who live with a sophomore or junior may not keep their door closed during study hall.
-This privilege can be earned, at the discretion of the dorm head, after the first semester. - Students are allowed to listen to music on their headphones during study hall. - Students are allowed to speak at a polite level with their roommates about school-related matters. - Students are not allowed to play videogames, watch YouTube videos, television shows, or videos on their computer, or use the internet for non-school related activities during this time.
-Such activities will be considered technology violations. - ♦ A student may leave his room with permission from the Dormparent on duty in order to work with other students in the dorm; this work must be done in the upstairs or downstairs commons under the supervision of the senior leader or Dormparent on duty.
+- Seniors who live with a sophomore or junior may not keep their door closed during study hall.
+This privilege can be earned, at the discretion of the dorm head, after the first semester. - Students are allowed to listen to music on their headphones during study hall. - ◆ Students are allowed to speak at a polite level with their roommates about school-related matters. - ◆ Students are not allowed to play videogames, watch YouTube videos, television shows, or videos on their computer, or use the internet for non-school related activities during this time. - ◆ A student may leave his room with permission from the Dormparent on duty in order to work with other students in the dorm; this work must be done in the upstairs or downstairs commons under the supervision of the senior leader or Dormparent on duty.
 Students may leave their room to ask another student a question, and the student should do so in a prompt manner, avoiding social conversation, and then returning to his room.
 Students may also go to the media center or to a teacher's classroom or dorm with the permission of the Dormparent.
-Students must fill out an orange slip and have it signed by the teacher or supervising adult in the Media Center, returning the slip to the Dormparent on duty when he returns to the dorm.
-Students may leave study hall at any time for a meeting with a teacher or tutoring session.